 - DO NOT PAY FOR ANY SERVICE THAT OFFERS PLAYLIST PLACEMENT

-It's not always obvious that what you're signing up for is fraudulent, such as through "promo" companies who claim that they're creating ads.
-It's almost always a scam.
+It's not always obvious that services you're signing up for to help you grow as an artist are fraudulent, such as through "promo" companies who claim that they're creating ads.
+These promo companies are almost always a scam.

 Our streaming partners are constantly working to identify and prevent streaming fraud on their platforms.
 Note that streaming services reserve the right to remove manipulated content from their platforms.
 Check out this statement directly from Spotify: